Tobydog0501/nanoBot-Js/readme.md

 This is a Discord bot plugin project, including level system, rpg system, and that's it lol.
-Plugin made by Tobydog and pmt.
+Plugin made by Tobydog and PMT.
 Version: Beta 0.5.5